davidd1698/Stock-Analyser/README.md

 Second, the program will display the normalized closing prices and volumes of each stock selected on two graphs.
 Moreover, additional data about the closing price of each selected stock will be displayed in a table.
 This allows the user to rapidly compare the different stocks selected.

-Third, based on a simulation of 7500 portfolios, the program will compute the weights the user should attribute to each stock in his portfolio to generate the minimum variance portfolio, the maximum Sharpe ratio portfolio, and the maximum return portfolio.
+Third, based on a simulation of 7500 portfolios, the program will compute the weights the user should attribute to each stock in his portfolio to generate the minimum variance portfolio, and the maximum Sharpe ratio portfolio.

 Last, the program will give the user some risk metrics about each of the aforementioned portfolios in order to help him make an investment decision.
 The information displayed here is the variance, the standard deviation and the volatility of each portfolio.